natetrichanhle/Solstice-SWE-Assessment/README.md

 1. clone the github repo
 2. once you've opened the project, open the project terminal
 3. type these following commands into the terminal:
+- npm install
 - cd solstice
 - cd client
-4. then type this into the terminal:
+5. then to run the project type this into the terminal:
 - npm run start